Amsterdam/amsterdam-styled-components/README.md

 - A monorepo: one source for styled components and everything that is related to that.
 Also updates won't immediately affect other repo’s because of versioning
 - Great to be used in a living styleguide like Storybook
-- Attractive for the (internal) open source community; could even be used outside Datapunt in other departments within the Municipality of Amsterdam.
+- Attractive for the (internal) open source community

 ### Risks